BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ### Client setup:
 [Android and iOS](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Client-Guidelines/Sing-Box-Android-iOS-en.md)

 On some Android devices, especially older ones, "stack": "system" in tun interface settings in client configs might not work.
-In such cases, it is recommended to replace it with "gvisor" (may have lower performance than with "system").
+In such cases, it is recommended to replace it with "gvisor" by using option 4 in sbmanager.

 [Windows](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Client-Guidelines/Sing-Box-Windows-en.md)